 Another major air pollutant is xylene that is mainly found in paints, tobacco smoke, rubbers, vehicle exhaust (2).
 A major cause of xylene pollution is poor ventilation in the buildings.
 Therefore planting Anthurium helps in reducing xylene pollution.
 Planting anthurium in offices where printers are there will help in controlling the level of xylene.

 Ammonia is mainly emitted from building concrete materials and paints.
 Ammonia is corrosive in nature and irritates the respiratory tract and also lowers the body’s resistance to other diseases.
-Overexposure of ammonia also causes cancer and other degenerative diseases.
+Overexposure to ammonia also causes cancer and other degenerative diseases.
 Anthurium plants thus help in absorbing ammonia and makes the indoor air clean to breathe.

 How to grow Anthurium plant

-Anthurium plants require lower temperature, indirect light and proper aerated soil with medium water retention capacity.
+Anthurium plants require lower temperature, indirect light, and proper aerated soil with medium water retention capacity.
 Overwatering of the plant should be avoided as it rots the roots of the plant.
 As an indoor plant, it requires half a mixture of potting soil and half perlite.
 Anthurium plants are mainly propagated through stem cutting.
-Top crown of the plant when removed the bottom leaves remains in the pot developed roots.
+The top crown of the plant when removed the bottom leaves remains in the pot developed roots.
 Proper caring of the remaining plants develops healthy baby plants from the bottom leaves.

-The leaves Anthurium plants contain calcium oxalate crystals, therefore, are poisonous.
+The leaves of Anthurium plants contain calcium oxalate crystals, therefore, are poisonous.
 Before handling these plans it will be recommended to wear gloves and keep the plant out of reach from children and pets (2).